glabular/Anytype.NET/Anytype.NET/README.md

 var client = new AnytypeClient("your-api-key");
 ```
-> **TIP:** How to get an API key:
+> **TIP:** How to get an API key?
+>
+> An API key is your access token — you create it once and then reuse it for all future sessions.
+>
->The simplest way to generate an API key is through the Anytype desktop client (available in v0.46.6 or later):
+> The simplest way to generate an API key is through the Anytype desktop client **(available in v0.46.6 or later)**:
 >- Open the Anytype desktop app
 >- Go to Settings
 >- Navigate to the API Keys section